“Love and luck are

 “Nicey-spicy, huh?”
 That was what I always heaved at moments like this.

-“Okay, now what about, for sake of argument, I send out the mailings, do the interview here,” I sighed, stroking her stomach like fingers skipping over a soft satin throw pillow.
+“Absolutely, you bet!
+But what about, for sake of argument, I send out the mailings, do the interview here,” I sighed, stroking her stomach like fingers skipping over a soft satin throw pillow.
 “If it pans out, great.
-If not, I could maybe go out to Frisco, set us up.
+If not, I could maybe go out to San Fran, set us up.
 When things get rolling, I’ll bring you all right on out.
 I’d be doing the legwork, no risk, no sweat on your part whatsoever.
-In the meantime, just hold the fort, keep an eagle eye out for any sosh department updates, and send me any good resume responses.
+In the meantime, just hold the fort, keep an eagle eye out for any Sosh department updates, and send me any good résumé responses.
 See, that way, we’d be working it from both ends.”

 “…Or a basic caseworking position.
-I just want to get out and distinguish myself.”
+I just want to get out there and distinguish myself.”

-“I understand completely, Mr. Herbert.
+“I understand completely, Mister Herbert.
 But what with these darn budget cuts…”

 County snow plows cleared through lanes, and nature had otherwise taken its course by morning next.
 Melissa negotiated the sand-coated Longmont Diagonal, minus one waiter-designate, well ahead of Coachlight’s luncheon rush.
 I struck driveway paydirt by mid-day, frenetically shoveling and heaping Seamus-sprayed snow in yellowed piles along a neighboring slat fence—make-work under the winter gun with more Red Zinger steeping in the kitchen at squareback’s end.
 Some serious rocking and wheel spinning, a steamy sponge bath, and I freely fishtailed out to that appointment, the clock counting down.
 Then I dialed into a haunting ‘Shame, Shame On You If You Can’t Pass Through’ of all numbers on Denver AM; Syd might as well have been singing backup, Darna Karl on the upright keys.

 Between plow drifts and snowmobiles strangling downtown side streets, blowers digging out around the Mall, I left myself little choice but to slide into a no-win parking situation halfway into Hotel Boulderado’s loading zone.
 I pulled a two-minute drill past county buildings, briefcase in hand, leaping over some menacing little middle schooler boarders and snow dishes, still coming up several minutes short at the buzzer.
-Not for that corrugated cardboard company at least, the interview took place in a plain, single-story stone satellite building just off Pearl Street, a social services/mental health clinic, at that.
+No corrugated cardboard company here; the interview took place in a plain, single-story stone satellite building just off Pearl Street, a social services/mental health clinic, at that.
 Good ol’ resourceful Moon, this couldn’t have been a better local prospect.

-“I just want more than anything to get out there and actually help people…”
+“I just want more than anything to get out there, be the best I can at field work, actually help people…”

-“Of course you do, Mr. Herbert,” said the director, looking up and down my CV with spyglass attention to detail.
+“Of course you do, Mister Herbert,” said the director, looking up and down my CV with spyglass attention to detail.
 “What was that topic you said your master’s thesis addressed?”

 “Uh, ‘Linear Causality in the Effect of Visual Symbology on the Group Dynamic’, sir.”
-I blew a whisp of hair out of my eyes, focusing on his sheepskins, framed there so haphazardly unaligned on his wall.
+I blew a whisp of hair out of my eyes, focusing on his framed sheepskins, so haphazardly unaligned on his wall.

 “Grounded in counseling, in FYC and APS, are you?”